Dhouhaga/Automated-Chemotherapy-Preparation-System/README.md

 ## System Architecture (General Overview)
 The system is composed of a control unit based on Raspberry Pi 4, which interacts with motors and sensors to handle dosage preparation.
 A web-based dashboard, built using Flask, provides real-time monitoring and user controls.
 The setup uses OCR for verification and accuracy in drug identification.

-> [!NOTE] >  Specific architectural diagrams and source code are not included to maintain confidentiality.
+>>  Specific architectural diagrams and source code are not included to maintain confidentiality.

 ## Disclaimer
 Due to confidentiality agreements with ASQII, this repository provides an overview of the project without disclosing proprietary details or code.